seijaku-code/soko-mushi/README.md

 #### GUI Appears Blank or Corrupted
 - Update your graphics drivers
 - Try different themes (System/Light/Dark)
-- Ensure you have tkinter installed
+- Ensure you have PyQt6 properly installed: `pip install PyQt6`
+- On Linux, install Qt6 system packages if needed

 #### Executable Won't Start
 - Check that all dependencies are included in the build